railtonjamesl-collab/DataScienceFanClub/Report/1. Introduction/Introduction.md

 **Structure of the project**

 1. Introduction

-   -Our goal
+   - Our goal

 2. Data Preparation

-   -Deciding on our dataset
+   - Deciding on our dataset
-   -Pre-processing of our data
+   - Pre-processing of our data
-   -Exploratory data analysis
+   - Exploratory data analysis

 3. Methodology

-   -Determining which features to use in the test set
+   - Determining which features to use in the test set

 4. Results and Discussion

-   -Result of each model being ran on the test set -Aggregating and interpreting our results
+   - Result of each model being run on the test set
+   - Aggregating and interpreting our results

 5. Conclusion

-   -Key takeaways
+   - Key takeaways
-   -Further options for exploration
+   - Further options for exploration

 **Our goal**